livechat/chat.io-API-docs/getting-started/routing.md

 cases:

- - new chat and agent available (automatic routing)
+ - new chat and an agent is available (automatic routing)
- - agent left the chat and another agent available (automatic routing)
+ - agent left the chat and another agent is available (automatic routing)
  - agent got available for unassigned chat (automatic routing)

 | Message text | System message type |